metablaster/WindowsFirewallRuleset/Modules/Ruleset.IP/Help/en-US/ConvertTo-HexIP.md

 ## SYNOPSIS

-Convert a dotted decimal IP address into a hexadecimal string.
+Convert a dotted decimal IP address into a hexadecimal string

 ## SYNTAX